CMU-313/nodebb-f24-team-blue/UserGuide.md

 To test the email notification feature, follow these steps:

 1. **Create a Topic:**
-   - As a registered user, create a new topic in a category of your choice.
+   - As a registered user (prefably the admin), create a new topic in a category of your choice.

 2. **Reply as Another User:**
-   - Log in as another user and post a reply to the topic.
+   - Log in as another user and post a reply to the topic (new users can only post every 120 seconds)!
 The topic creator should receive an email notification for this reply.

 3. **Verify the Notification Email:**
    - Check the topic creator's email inbox for the notification.